Snowflake-Labs/sfquickstarts/site/sfguides/src/data_products_data_mesh_dbt/data_products_data_mesh_dbt.md

 1. **Central data team:** a team of experienced data engineers who build foundational data marts in Snowflake organized in a star schema of fact and dimensional tables
 2. **Finance team:** a team that includes data analysts in the finance department who want to own their data and data processes

 Each step of the guide will show you how to use features of both Snowflake and dbt Cloud to achieve building **data products**.
-As mentioned in the introduction, data products have the following properties:

-- **Discoverable:** it is easy to find
-- **Addressable:** it has a unique, labeled location for retrieval
-- **Trustworthy and truthful:** it is worthy of consumer trust
-- **Self-describing:** it comes with product information
-- **Interoperable:** it works with other products
-- **Secure and governed:** it has proper access controls
-- **Useful:** it has value
+At the end of this guide, you will have achieved:
+- **Federated governance**

-At the end of this guide, you will have achieved **federated governance** and a small scale **data mesh** by using **self-service data platforms**, as an alternative to a monolithic data architecture, which may be slow and brittle at scale.
+- A small scale **data mesh**
+- And **self-service data platforms**, as an alternative to a monolithic data architecture

 ### What this guide doesn't cover